The Work and Opportunities for Women (WOW) programme is a new flagship programme funded by UK’s Foreign, Commonwealth & Development Office (FCDO)

 3. Increased knowledge and support for delivering women’s economic empowerment through economic development programmes.

-DFID and HMG economic development programmes reach larger numbers of women and improve global knowledge on how to deliver results for women and girls through economic development interventions.
+HMG economic development programmes reach larger numbers of women and improve global knowledge on how to deliver results for women and girls through economic development interventions.

 - proactive guidance and support on priority themes for WEE across Economic Development portfolio